MaayanLab/dokku/administration/41-minio.md

 # MinIO (S3)
 [MinIO](https://min.io/) offers open source S3 compatible object storage, thier solution is very advanced and can scale the way AWS native S3 can across many nodes, alternatively it works just as well on a single system with the added benefit of coming with a easy-to-use user interface that can also be used to manage access controls.

-MinIO is launchable with dodcker and can thus be served on dokku, though some tweaks/configuration are necessary.
+MinIO is launchable with docker and can thus be served on dokku, though some tweaks/configuration are necessary.

 ## MinIO S3 Server
 MinIO's docker image is good to go, though we can bake in some convenient augmentations including the fixed console-address port, unprivileged user, and data directory.